lilott8/CS220_Framework/README.md

     A valid path is one where a source successfully connects to it's given sink as defined in the problem space given the arguments provided for program use.
 If the defined source/sink cannot meet, the route is abandoned as a failure

  **Assumption 3:**
-    While we check for validity, we assume all input will be in the form of 0 to n-1.
+    While we check for validity, we assume all input will be in the form of 0 to n-1, with the exception of the height and width of a map; those may be in form 1 to n.
 Input that does not meet this assumption will not result in an error, and that route or problem object will be invalid

  **Assumption 4:**
         To continue on Assumption 3, we assume that if the region of blockage size + it's starting x/y coordinate exceeds that of the size of the map space, we abandon solving the problem.
 We will assume that there are other problems in the problem definition file.